Do I need Apple Configurator to manage iOS devices?

-Apple Configurator may not be for you if have a large organization or you a looking for a MDM solution that allows for ease-of-use across the board.
+Apple Configurator may not be right for you if you are a large organization or you are looking for an MDM solution that allows for ease-of-use across the board.
 MDMs are simple to use, completely wireless, and have advanced features for organizations of all sizes and can be tailored to meet their specific needs.
 Furthermore, Apple Configurator is not a good choice for Bring Your Own Device (BYOD) programs, since Apple Configurator wipes and restores each device to its factory settings the first time it is connected.

 What are the advantages of using Hexnode MDM over Apple Configurator

 When it comes to managing Enterprise Mobility, Apple Configurator lacks remote, wireless, and batch operations.
 It also doesn’t have monitoring or reporting capabilities.
 On the other hand, Hexnode MDM is a powerful and feature-rich solution that can do everything Apple Configurator can do, and so much more.
 Hexnode’s hands-off approach and easy BYOD integration also makes it more time and cost effective.

 - Centrally manage devices from one workstation